3scale-labs/3scale_ws_api_for_nodejs/README.md

 * libxml2 library

-Starting at version 0.5.0, this plugin requires using **Node.js versions 0.8.x or higher**.
-Node.js 0.6.x is no longer supported due to incompatibilities that break the tests.
+Starting at version 0.6.0, this plugin requires using **Node.js versions 0.10.x or higher**.

 ## Synopsis